Lukas200301/Java-unit-converter-GUI/README.md

-# Java-unit converter
+# Java-unit-converter
-Java unit converter for Lenghts/Weights/Fluids/Temperatures.
+Java unit converter for Lenghts/Weights/Fluids/Temperatures as GUI.

 This is a project i needed to create for my university.